valory-xyz/docs/docs/protocol/tokenomics.md

 The Autonolas Protocol tokenomics is the economic model designed to foster the development and composability of autonomous services.
 The primary goal is to create a sustainable ecosystem to incentivize developers to contribute to the network and reward them for their participation proportionally to their efforts, while the platform itself grows and becomes more valuable.

-Autonolas uses a **bonding mechanism** to grow the protocol’s capital, a **staking model** for code to enable developers to track their code contributions on-chain, and **a system to receive rewards** for code usefulness.
+Autonolas uses a **bonding mechanism** to grow the protocol-owned liquidity, a **staking model** for code to enable developers to track their code contributions on-chain, and **a system to distribute rewards** for useful code.
 Additionally, Autonolas aims to create a flywheel to **attract donations** and provide decentralized protocol-owned services to ensure ecosystem longevity.

 !!! abstract "Learn more"